admirerbrown/coporate_live_training_platform/README.md

 # Corporate Live Training Platform

-A focused full-stack application for instructor-led YouTube training sessions.
-An instructor controls playback and connected participants follow the same authoritative session state in real time.
+A focused product-management tool for running instructor-led Video training sessions.
+Product managers can coordinate live training, control playback, and keep connected participants aligned through one authoritative session state in real time.

 ## What It Does